 Since many people buy electric fireplaces for the visual spectacle and ambiance, not just for heating purposes.
 We looked at the visual styling of each fireplace along with the quality and variety of flame effects that they are able to produce.
 We also looked at the number of different heat settings that each model had and whether or not they came with various quality of life features like remote controls, programmable thermostats, and heating timers.

 Many of the units we considered come with a one year warranty as standard, but some models only come with a 90 day warranty so be sure to consider this when you’re choosing your electric fireplace.
 We also considered how easy the fireplaces are to install, how big and heavy they are, and how easy it is to move them between rooms, as some users place a high value on portability.

 The electric fireplaces we looked at cost roughly between $200 and $700.
 That’s quite a wide range and this means that no matter your budget, you should be able to find an electric fireplace to suit you.
 There are some smaller fireplaces, ideal for small rooms, which can be found for just over $200.

 If you want to heat a larger room or want the fireplace to be decorative, you’ll likely pay anywhere from $400 to $600.
 Many of these large fireplaces also serve as media centers, allowing you to combine two bits of furniture into one purchase.

 Benefits of an Electric Fireplace

 Media-center fireplaces typically have the heating power to warm a 400-square-foot room, but some can warm as much as 1,000 square feet.
 Since they are meant to function more like furniture, you will find that most units offer various colors to choose from.
-Another perk of a media-center fireplace is that the extra components often make it easier to hide the cord.
+Another perk of a media center fireplace is that the extra bulk often makes it easier to hide the power cord.